GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 # Linkage Checker

-This is a developer note for Linkage Checker, a tool to find [linkage errors]( ../library-best-practices/glossary.md#static-linkage-error) on a class path.
+Linkage Checker is a tool that finds [linkage errors]( ../library-best-practices/glossary.md#static-linkage-error) on a class path.
 It scans the class files in the class path for references to other classes and reports any reference that cannot be satisfied.